Stuck in a quagmire of support and maintenance? We offer a prescription that puts today’s resource-starved IT leaders back to full strength.

 Your strategy needs to address the challenges of the digital user.
 Applying triage to legacy technology is important, but is nowhere near enough to safeguard your business in such a technology-driven era.

-The mortal threat is, of course, cybercrime.
-A strategy to put in place a modern cybersecurity environment is imperative, in order to protect corporate data stores, to maintain regulatory compliance, and to cover measures such as secure storage and backup, data retention, archiving, and disaster recovery.
+The mortal threat to cyber security, of course, cybercrime.
+A strategy to put in place a modern cyber security environment is imperative, in order to protect corporate data stores, to maintain regulatory compliance, and to cover measures such as secure storage and backup, data retention, archiving, and disaster recovery.

 If resources and time are too tight to act strategically and keep the lights on, something has to give.